-The Generation Amazing Youth Festival 2022 will the first-ever international school exchange programme alongside the FIFA World Cup™️.
+The Generation Amazing Youth Festival 2022 introduced the first-ever international school exchange programme alongside the FIFA World Cup™️.

-Schools from 32 participating nations will engage in a year-long exchange programme – GOAL 2022.
+Schools from 32 participating nations engaged in a year-long exchange programme – GOAL 2022.

-As part of the programme, students will have the opportunity to engage in virtual educational workshops focusing on sport for development trainings helping them develop key life skills and address social issues that exist in their communities.
-The festival will welcome students to Doha alongside the FIFA World Cup Qatar 2022™️ for in-person physical trainings and tournaments, designed exclusively to implement their lessons from the programme.
+As part of this programme, students had the opportunity to participate in virtual educational workshops.
+These workshops focused on sport for development trainings, helping them to develop essential life skills and to address social issues prevalent in their communities.
+During the FIFA World Cup Qatar 2022™️, the festival welcomed these students to Doha for in-person physical trainings and tournaments, exclusively designed to implement their lessons from the programme.

-This will be the biggest edition of the Festival and will help foster international cooperation and cultural understanding.
+This proved to be the largest edition of the Festival, promoting international cooperation and cultural understanding.

-The Generation Amazing Festival 2020 brought together over 700 youth from more than 50 countries in a virtual celebration of the power of football to create social change, given the challenges of the global pandemic.
-The challenge caused due to the pandemic provided an opportunity to innovate and to reach even more youth across more countries and bring on board more strategic and content partners.
+The Generation Amazing Festival 2020 virtually united over 700 youth from more than 50 countries, celebrating the transformative power of football amidst the challenges of the global pandemic.
+The constraints set by the pandemic led to innovative approaches that expanded the reach to more youths across a broader range of countries, and attracted more strategic and content partners.

-The first Generation Amazing Festival was held alongside the FIFA Club World Cup™ and brought together 140 young leaders from 24 countries, including Qatar, Oman, Jordan, Lebanon, Pakistan, India, the Philippines, Nepal, Italy, Belgium, the UK and Brazil.
-The focus of the Festival was to engage and inspire the next generation of youth in festive activities, a football tournament; and most importantly connect them with their peers from countries around Asia and the Middle East.
+The inaugural Generation Amazing Festival coincided with the FIFA Club World Cup™.
+It convened 140 young leaders from 24 countries, including Qatar, Oman, Jordan, Lebanon, Pakistan, India, the Philippines, Nepal, Italy, Belgium, the UK, and Brazil.
+The Festival aimed to engage and inspire the next generation through festive activities and a football tournament.
+Most crucially, it connected them with their peers from countries across Asia and the Middle East.